‘Hi, how’re you today?’ a friend texted this morning.

 Julia’s not the only one to recommend the practice: Natalie Goldberg talks about it, too, in ‘Writing Down the Bones,’ though she uses different terminology and isn’t as prescriptive about how much you should actually write.
 For her, the important thing is to establish a regular habit of writing the personal, of tapping into your own well, not least because doing so feeds into your creative stuff.

 And I agree with her: I’ve found that writing morning pages flexes my writing muscles so well that they want to carry on ‘crafting’.
-Indeed, having done them today is directly responsible for this blog, for having begun to ‘talk’ with my inner voice this morning, I haven’t wanted to shut it up.
+Indeed, my having done them this morning is directly responsible for me having written a blog post today, because having already begun to ‘talk’ with my inner voice, I haven’t wanted to shut it up.
 Today it’s a blog that it wanted to put onto the page, but it so easily could’ve been work on my children’s book or memoir, or the beginnings of a poem that it was prompting me to write.

 I sent a Huffington Post article to my friend to explain about morning pages and you can read about them in a blog by Julia Cameron herself here.
 But you don’t need to buy the book or course to be able to do it – it’s not rocket science.
 Just sit yourself down somewhere – anywhere – first thing in the morning with an A4 lined pad and write 3 pages in longhand of anything that comes into your head.
 Even if at first you’re just writing ‘I hate writing and I’ve no idea what to write’ over and over and over.
 Trust me, the good stuff will come, and if you do them for a long enough period of time, you’ll notice a shift in your perspective about many aspects of your life.